 If you like reading stories with action, adventure, and comedy with tons of fight scenes, lovely characters, and a unique plot, then Dandadan manga is what you should read!

 It is a story about two students, Momo Ayase and Ken Takakura.
-Momo Ayase believes in ghosts and spirits but not in aliens; Ken Takakura believes aliens exist but doesn’t believe in ghosts.
-When their beliefs clash, they make a bet with each other to prove that they are correct, promising that if one of them is wrong, they’ll become the winner’s gofer.
+Momo Ayase believes in ghosts and spirits but not aliens; Ken Takakura believes aliens exist but doesn’t believe in ghosts.

 So, Momo sends Ken to a haunted location while Ken sends Momo to a site believed to be an alien hotspot.
-It turns out that both of them were right; not only do ghosts and spirits exist, but aliens are real too.
+It turns out that both of them were right; not only do ghosts and spirits exist, but aliens are real, too.

 6. Dr. Stone by Riichiro Inagaki & Boichi

-After the world is suddenly overwhelmed by a dazzling light, every single human being on the planet is turned into a stone statue.
 Years and years pass as the world is swallowed by the wonders of nature, and one day, more than 3,000 years later, our main character wakes up.

-His name is Senku, and he is a proud genius and young scientist who tries to understand everything that surrounds him, and thanks to that, his mind is filled with knowledge most people ignore.
 He does his best to bring his best friend to life, and with his help, he will save everyone around him and put humankind back on the path toward progress.

 7. Dragon Ball by Akira Toriyama